jordan4ibanez/hashset/README.md

 }
 ```

-If you are still confused, please see the source code or unit test.
+If you are still confused, please see the source code or unit test (which is in the source code).